TuxVinyards/qqX/README.md

 - Some distro versions may need `curl` `7z` `jq` `bc` and possibly `xrandr`

-- The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest)
+- The qqX latest release is available at [https://github.com/TuxVinyards/qqX/releases/latest](https://github.com/TuxVinyards/qqX/releases/latest)

 That's it.